SabreTools/MPF/CHANGELIST.md

 - Fix missing ISN usages
 - Fix ISN string
 - Validate track count when matching Redump
+- Allow for better matching of multi track discs

 ### 2.1 (2021-07-22)
 - Enum, no more